Skip to main content

 Family or personal violence

 There are extra legal protections for those experiencing, or at risk of, family or personal violence.
+See the information on our page on your privacy while renting.

-If this is not paid to you, you can apply to VCAT for compensation, although it is unlikely to be a very large sum.
-You can also complain to Consumer Affairs Victoria, which may be able to contact the landlord about paying your what you are owed.
+You can also complain to Consumer Affairs Victoria, which may be able to contact the landlord about paying you what you are owed.
+Consumer Affairs Victoria has an online Make a complaint form or you can call them on 1300 558 181.
 Note: Consumer Affairs Victoria does not pay compensation to renters.

 For more information, see our page on complaints about landlords and agents.